mgrauer/booklist/README.md

  * A Fine Balance, by Rohinton Mistry
  * Exit West, by Mohsin Hamid
  * The Goldfinch, by Donna Tartt
+ * Annihilation, by Jeff VanderMeer

 ## non-fiction

  * Talking to Strangers, by Malcom Gladwell
+ * Wave, by Sonali Deraniyagala